-- Stock options remain our primary equity incentive vehicle and are intended to direct executive attention to the importance of sustained, long-term revenue growth and profitability - Restricted stock units are granted as an additional retention tool to provide compensation to our executive officers despite the volatility of our stock price.
+- Stock options have historically been our primary equity incentive vehicle and are intended to direct executive attention to the importance of sustained, long-term growth and profitability. - Restricted stock units are granted as an additional retention tool to provide compensation to our executive officers despite the volatility of our stock price.
+There has been a significant shift in the technology industry toward greater use of RSUs and away from the use of stock options.
+With this evolution, we submitted to our stockholders the 2012 Employee Stock Plan to allow for greater flexibility in granting RSUs and performance stock units to our employees, including our executive officers.
+Our stockholders approved the 2012 Employee Stock Plan and we intend to move forward with a philosophy of using RSUs and performance stock units as a vehicle for longterm incentives.

-Both stock options and restricted stock units are commonly used equity awards in the software and technology industry, and have become integral components of competitive compensation in our industry.
+Both stock options and RSUs are commonly used equity awards in the software and technology industry, and have become integral components of competitive compensation in our industry.

-Vesting periods between two years (in the case of restricted stock units) and four years (in the case of stock options) encourage employees and executive officers to remain with the Company and focus on longer-term results.
+Vesting periods are generally three years (in the case of RSUs) and four years (in the case of stock options), and encourage employees and executive officers to remain with the Company and focus on longer-term results.